nunofgs/docker-octoprint/README.md

 # Webcam integration

+## USB Webcam

 1. Bind the camera to the docker using --device=/dev/video0:/dev/videoX
-2. Optionally, change `STREAMER_FLAGS` to your preferred settings (ex: `-y -n -r 1280x720 -f 10`)
+2. Optionally, change `MJPEG_STREAMER_INPUT` to your preferred settings (ex: `input_uvc.so -y -n -r 1280x720 -f 10`)

+## Raspberry Pi camera module

+1. The camera module must be activated (sudo raspi-config -> interfacing -> Camera -> set it to YES)
+2. Memory split must be at least 128mb, 256mb recommended. (sudo raspi-config -> Advanced Options -> Memory Split -> set it to 128 or 256)
+3. You must allow acess to device: /dev/vchiq
+4. Change `MJPEG_STREAMER_INPUT` to use input_raspicam.so (ex: `input_raspicam.so -fps 25`)

+## Octoprint configuration

-3. Use the following settings in octoprint:
+Use the following settings in octoprint:

 ```yaml
 webcam: